dlh/myfitnesspal-healthkit/README.md

    You can switch to another application and allow `myfitnesspal-healthkit.py` and its Chrome process to run in the background.
-5. After your entire food diary has been traversed, stop `myfitnesspal-healthkit.py` program by using `Control-C`.
+5. After your entire food diary has been traversed, stop the `myfitnesspal-healthkit.py` program by using `Control-C`.
 6. Open MyFitnessPal on your iOS device.
 You should see the network activity indicator spinning, as the app is downloading the *updates* to your food